Weatherlights/PolicyApplicator-for-Microsoft-Intune/index.md

   * Replace: Create settings or overwrites them (Ideal to enforce policies)
 * As a pro you can modify the configurations:
   * Use XPath to build and modify XML
+  * Use JSON to build and modify JSON
   * Use Sections and Keys to modify ini files
 * Ready to use <a href="https://github.com/Weatherlights/PolicyApplicator-for-Microsoft-Intune/tree/main/Binaries/Ready%20to%20use%20Agent">MSI-/EXE-Agent</a> that you deploy using <a href="https://github.com/Weatherlights/PolicyApplicator-for-Microsoft-Intune/blob/b4632eaa412b0b688f62b8b72b2b18089ec15a20/Documentation/AgentInstallation.md">LoB App</a> or Win32
 * Works on Windows 11